isaacward1/AD-HomeLab/README.md

 <h1>Active Directory Home Lab</h1>
-A quick tutorial on how to set up a basic Active Directory Domain Controller (DC) environment with VMware Workstation.
+A short tutorial on how to set up a basic Active Directory Domain Controller (DC) environment with VMware Workstation.
 This repository contains PowerShell scripts to speed up the Domain Services deployment and role configuration processes.
 <br><br>